 How often is SPEAK given?

-The test is given at the end of every semester, and at the beginning of a semester for new students.
+The test is given at beginning, middle, and end of every semester.
 If you are a new student, please contact your department for a schedule of the test.
 Your department must schedule tests for new students at the beginning of the semester.
 If you are currently enrolled at FSU and will take the test at the end of the semester, you can register online HERE.

 Where is the SPEAK test given?